 Why does the hard work continue?
 Because you are not purchasing a new way of life, you are creating it.
 Here is how and why your hard work will pay off:

 Story and relationship are important because what we need in difficult times are tangible results.
-In order to get that, you should know that there are seven stages one must go through to get from the sudden discovery of treasure [i.e. job opportunity] to the point of visible bond [i.e. job offer].
-Rather than holding your breath and powering through three or four interactions with a hiring manager, take a moment to connect, realizing it may take seven interactions before you get to the point where either of you are sure you want to commit.
+In order to get that, you should know that there are seven stages one must go through to get from the sudden discovery of treasure [i.e. job opportunity] to the point of the visible bond [i.e. job offer].
+Rather than holding your breath and powering through three or four interactions with a hiring manager, take a moment to connect, realizing it may take seven interactions before you get to the point where either of you is sure you want to commit.

 Not ironically, the new way of selling is in the art of relationship building, where you go to someone not as the sales guy or gal looking to make a deal (transaction), but as the consultant looking to add value (relationship) to their lives.
 When you don’t like talking about yourself this can be particularly difficult, so I recommend talking about your brand of solution.
 For Career Changers, this means you are not talking about what you used to do, so much as you are talking about how you approach (and overcome) challenges with tried and true examples from previous work situations.
 What will mean the most to the person who is hiring is your ability to learn, adapt, and your approach to solving problems.
 This, and the work you put in to get to know them, is what will get you noticed.